-The ease for which people understand the product also means more traders are likely to get involved and as such, newbie traders and leverage start to mix.
+The ease for which people understand the product also means more traders are likely to get involved.
+As such, newbie traders and leverage start to mix.
 This is where we start to see the wild results and we see it both on the gains and the losses.

 Remember, leverage is a double-edged sword and amplifies your wins and magnifies your losses.

-Ironically, the major advantage of CFDs is the ability to pick it up quickly.
+Ironically, the major advantage of CFDs is the ability to understand them quickly.
 But this leaves the door open to many newbie traders getting involved, when in all likelihood, they probably shouldn’t.

-Another of the key benefits of trading CFDs is the ability to trade many of the world’s markets, with little to no brokerage, all from the one trading account.
+Another of the key benefits of trading CFDs is the ability to trade many of the world’s markets.
+You can do this with little to no brokerage, all from the one trading account.